googleworkspace/python-samples/admin_sdk/groups_settings/README.md

 ## Detect External Access

-This script lists all groups in your domain with some form of external acess enabled.
+This script lists all groups in your domain with some form of external access enabled.

 ### Install